 The Farm-to-Fork Movement began in Sacramento, also home to California’s largest Certified Farmers Market (several locations daily).
 With 165 types of produce grown on more than 1.5 million acres in the Sacramento Valley, Sacramento’s markets will teach the kids where their food comes from better than any science class.

 Chefs often create seasonal dishes highlighting the freshest ingredients available but in Sacramento it’s a new religion.
 Look for the names of farms which supplied the ingredients next to menu items.
-When the obsession with food sources became mainstream around 2012 – yes, before the pandemic — the Visit Sacramento tourism team capitalized on their city’s rich food scene and by calling it “America’s Farm-to-Fork Capital.”
+When the obsession with food sources became mainstream around 2012, the story goes, the Visit Sacramento tourism team capitalized on their city’s rich food scene and by calling it “America’s Farm-to-Fork Capital.”

 The name didn’t stick with locals, however, until 2017, when a water tower seen from I-5 was christened with the slogan “Welcome to Sacramento – America’s Farm-to-Fork Capital.”
 It was painted over what used to say, “City of Trees” and the trees are still there.

-By sustainable dining, we mean restaurants which support the community, serve locally sourced food and prepare food so well, they sustain their guests.
+By sustainable dining, we mean restaurants which support the community and serve locally sourced food.
+If they prepare food so well, they sustain their guests, it’s a bonus.
 A top pick is Mulvaney’s Building & Loan, whose chef, Patrick Mulvaney, was a pioneer of the farm-to-fork movement, now celebrated by an annual two-week food fair.
 Visit their brick building or landscaped patio for a meal to remember of the freshest Pacific salmon, grass-fed local beef, roast duck from Sonoma County or tomatoes – a local specialty – done many ways.

 The story at Mulvaney’s B&L is perhaps typical of the tightly knit restaurant community.
 During the pandemic, chef Patrick and other local restaurants founded Family Meal Sacramento to serve meal kits to those in need, which in turn became a model for California’s programs for the food insecure.

-In the capital of a state known for its food-forward lifestyle there are many fine restaurants.
+In Sactown, the capital of a state known for its food-forward lifestyle, there are many fine restaurants and culinary attractions.

 On L Street in Midtown, diners arrive by scooter to claim their outdoor tables at places like Aioli, a Spanish bodega known for tapas and paella.

-Find delicious wines and cheeses at The Rind, where we sampled a rich vegetable mac n’ cheese and grilled Brie and prosciutto before going (almost) next door to Ginger Elizabeth Chocolates for truffles.
+Find delicious wines and cheeses at The Rind.
+We sampled a rich vegetable mac n’ cheese and grilled Brie and prosciutto.
+Then, we went (almost) next door to Ginger Elizabeth Chocolates for truffles.
 Coffee lovers should start the day at one of the three Temple Coffee Roasters in town, where farm-to-cup sourcing and roasting is the motto.

 The modern Hyatt Regency Sacramento is perfectly located across from the Capitol.
 There’s room to play around the Instagrammable “People’s Park,” a topiary of local citizens parading around the front lawn.
 You won’t find a children’s program but all ages will appreciate the large heated pool and sundeck.